-- The Suicide Prevention Strategy was currently being reviewed with completion in the Autumn of 2017. - Clarification was sought as to how the Mental Health for Adults of Working Age performance report would be monitored going forward and the Board were advised that it would be part of a quarterly report on the Health and Wellbeing Strategy to the Board. - It was noted that there were only quantitative targets and no qualitative targets.
+- The Suicide Prevention Strategy was currently being reviewed with completion of an updated Strategy planned for autumn of 2017. - Clarification was sought as to how the Mental Health for Adults of Working Age performance report would be monitored going forward and the Board were advised that it would be part of a quarterly report on the Health and Wellbeing Strategy to the Board. - It was noted that there were only quantitative targets and no qualitative targets.
 The Board were informed that qualitative targets were measured through commissioning through the Cambridgeshire and Peterborough NHS Foundation Trust.
 There were Qualitative measures within each provider's contract.
 However more work could be done to provide specific qualitative measures across the mental health economy.